barisbalic/gish/README.md

 # Gish

 Github Issues on the command-line.
 Not much else to say about it.
+Runs on OSX/*nix, any Windows compatibility is purely coincidental.

 ## Installation